suicvne/SpaceCadetPinball_Vita/README.md

-# About Vita Port
+## About Vita Port
 Ported to PS Vita by Axiom.
 The game compiled without any complaints on PS Vita just by passing the appropriate CMake Flags.

 Initial tweaks have been made to get the game feature complete, but for now it's just the barebones.

 Controls:

 X - Plunger

 L - Left Bumper

 R - Right Bumper

 Touch Screen - For now, just the IMGUI gui.

+### TODO Vita
+- Bind tilt controls (left dpad? square and circle? gyro eventually?)
+- Fix music
+- (Milestone goal) More Vita-like ImGui style.
+- (Milestone goal) "Vertical" orientation mode
+- (Stretch goal) Re-bind Vita controls.
-I need to increase the size of the IMGUI controls and add support for the full range of Vita input.
+- ~~I need to increase the size of the IMGUI controls and add support for the full range of Vita input.~~ DONE
-I would also like to bind the main Pinball menus to the Vita Dpad/Cross button.
+- ~~I would also like to bind the main Pinball menus to the Vita Dpad/Cross button.~~ DONE

 ## Building Vita Port
 Requires VITASDK installed.